kanikawarman/DataScience-MLProjects/README.md

  Project 12: Sarcasm Detection in News Headlines Using Logistic Regression
  - Notebook --> Sarcasm Detection in News Headlines.ipynb
  - Objective --> This project implements a Logistic Regression model to detect sarcasm in news headlines.
 Utilizing linguistic features and sentiment analysis, the model is trained on pre-processed text data to classify headlines as sarcastic or non-sarcastic.
 Key techniques include feature extraction with TextBlob for sentiment analysis, text pre-processing using NLTK for tokenization and stemming, and the application of Logistic Regression with scikit-learn.
 The workflow encompasses data collection, feature engineering, text cleaning, model training, and evaluation.

+ Project 13: Loan Default Prediction
+- Navigate to Loan Default Prediction Folder to further see the model in action
+- This project analyzes loan data to predict the likelihood of loan defaults.
+It explores data preprocessing, feature engineering, and model evaluation using Logistic Regression, Random Forest, and Gradient Boosting classifiers.
+The final evaluation highlights Random Forest as the best-performing model, balancing precision and recall effectively.
+Further tuning, such as handling class imbalance, is suggested for improvement.